-The Russian Jewish Museum injects new life into one of the most spectacular landmark buildings of Moscow, the Bakhmetevsky Bus Garage by Konstantin Melnikov.
-The enormous 154 × 54 metre space of the impressive shell will be the new home of the Russian Jewish Museum.
-The design for the former bus garage must house a series of museum studios, a museum for children, a learning centre, large areas for multi-purpose, temporary exhibitions, an 800-seat auditorium and smaller lecture halls, a restaurant and bar, a museum shop, and space for office admin and museum staff.
-GRAFT’s concept addresses issues such as how to exemplify the diverse cultural roots of Russian Jewish society, how to relate the historic with the present-day activities of the Russian Jewish community, and how to respect the heritage of a building such as the Melnikov Garage, an icon of Russian constructivism, when it is to act as a symbol of a new institution, communicating the past and present of Russian Judaism.
+The enormous, 154m x 54m structure will become the new home of the Russian Jewish Museum, accommodating a series of museum studios, a museum for children, a learning center, large multipurpose areas, temporary exhibition spaces, an 800-seat auditorium and smaller lecture halls, a restaurant and bar, a museum shop and space for office administration and museum staff.
+GRAFT’s concept focuses on aspects that exemplify the diverse cultural roots of Russian Jewish society, the relationship between the historic and present-day affairs of the Russian Jewish community, and how to respect the heritage of a building like the Melnikov Garage—an icon of Russian constructivism—while repurposing it as the symbol of a new institution that communicates the history of Russian Judaism.

 GRAFT’s proposal leaves the existing structure untouched, intact and clearly recognizable as a monument to Russian heritage.
 Within this shell, the architectural concept creates an undulating landscape that animates the garage’s interior and serves as a highly versatile event space able to host an array of functions, from temporary exhibitions and art fairs to concerts and conferences.